particle-iot/docs/src/content/hardware/ethernet/ethernet.md

 - If the Ethernet LAN is normally connected to the Internet, it's not possible to fall back to cellular if this Internet connection goes down.
 This is possible to implement using a 3rd-party library in your application in the following section, however.

 - It is possible to manually switch from Ethernet to cellular by disconnecting the Ethernet interface in software, which is how the library below manages this.

+There is one important exception:

+With Device OS 5.3.0 and later, setting the gateway address to 0.0.0.0 will still allow communication with devices on the Ethernet LAN, but will not use the Ethernet for Internet and cloud access.
+This can be useful with the Boron to use the Boron for cloud access while still accessing devices on an isolated Ethernet LAN, which as for Modbus TCP control networks.
+This can be done for both DHCP and Static IP addressing mode.

 ### Ethernet with cellular fallback